 Pro Foodie Tips

-The “Couvert”: In most restaurants, servers will bring bread, olives, and cheese to the table.
-These are not free; you only pay for what you eat, so feel free to send them back if you don’t want them.
+The “Couvert”: Many restaurants bring bread, olives, or cheese to the table before the meal.
+These items are not free, although you only pay for what you decide to eat.

 Shopping & Souvenirs Near Lisbon Port